 Economic Injury Disaster loans (EIDLs) provided economic relief for nonprofit organizations and small businesses that experienced a loss of revenue due to the pandemic.
 These loans helped organizations meet their obligations and pay their expenses that otherwise would have been paid if the pandemic had not happened.
 Businesses could use the funds to cover normal operating expenses and as working capital for their business operations.
 Interest accrued with these loans, but payments were deferred for one year.
 Non-COVID EIDL relief loans continue to be available to qualifying organizations and small businesses.

 Small Business Administration Express Bridge loans (EBLs) are designed to meet the needs of small businesses that already have a business relationship with an SBA Express lender.
 These bridge loans make it possible for small-business owners to access as much as $25,000.
 Business owners can use the funds to make up for a temporary loss of income due to declared disasters, including the COVID-19 pandemic.
 These bridge loans are also useful for business owners applying for Economic Injury Disaster loans because the bridge loans can provide fast access to funds.

-Small Business Administration Debt Relief involves the SBA paying six months' worth of principal, interest, and fees that business owners owe for current microloans in regular servicing status and those microloans that were disbursed before Sept.
+Small Business Administration Debt Relief involves the SBA paying six months' worth of principal, interest, and fees that business owners owe on current microloans in regular servicing status and microloans that were disbursed before Sept.
 27, 2020.
-This debt relief won't cover Paycheck Protection Program loans or Economic Injury Disaster loans.
+This debt relief won't cover Paycheck Protection Program (PPP) loans or Economic Injury Disaster (EIDLs) loans.
 Small-business owners don't have to apply for this debt relief; the SBA provides it automatically for loans that are not currently in deferment as well as loans that are currently being deferred.